software-students-spring2025/web-app/README.md

 ## User stories

 1) As a professor who has lot of new students, I want to be able to easily add students to the rosters.
-2) As a professor who wants feedback, I want to be able to quickly see which topics students sturggles on.
+2) As a professor who wants feedback, I want to be able to quickly see which topics students sturggle on.
 3) As a professor who is teaching a lot of classes, I want to be able to efficiently manage all of them.
 4) As a professor who likes to give extra credit, I want to be able to easily change grades.
-5) As a professor who
+5) As a professor who wants to see class performance, I want to be able to the class statistics.
+6) As a professor who has a lot of students, I want to be able to quickly search students by name.
+7) As a professor who is always traveling, I want to be able to access grades through my phone.

 ## Steps necessary to run the software